zeppelinos/zos-docs/docs/docs/basil.md

 zos add Basil
 ```

-To have your `zos.json` file always up-to-date, run `zos add` for every
+To have your `zos.json` file always up-to-date, run the `zos add` command for every
 new contract you add to your project.

 By now, the json files looks like this: